Amount: $1,250 - $2,500

 AIA scholarships are open to students from all backgrounds.
 Minority and disadvantaged students are encouraged to apply.

-Requirements: Applicants must be members of the AIA for at least a year at the time of application; the recipient should remain a member until the end of the internship period.
+Requirements: Applicants must have been members of the AIA for at least a year at the time of application; the recipient should remain a member until the end of the internship period.
 Applicants must be enrolled in a graduate program in Archaeology or a related field or have recently completed a master’s degree in Archaeology or a related field.
 Please note that all application materials (including references and transcripts, and the online application form) must be received at the AIA by the April 1 deadline.
 Awards are contingent on confirmation of acceptance by a host institution.
 At the conclusion of the internship tenure, the recipient is required to submit a report on the use of the award to the Chairs of the AIA Fellowships Committee and Museums and Exhibitions Committee.
 Within two years of tenure of the internship, the recipient is also expected to submit an abstract to the Program Committee, in order be considered for participation in the AIA Annual Meeting.

 Applicants must complete the online application form that asks for the following: